 A similar mistake is made by Fischer.
-Fischer provides an example involving two polluting agents, X and Y, that is reminiscent of the facts in $Tidal\ Oil$ , Warren, and Example 8 above.
+Fischer provides an example involving two polluting agents, X and Y that is reminiscent of the facts in Tidal Oil, Warren and Example 8 above.
 X discharges twenty-five units of pollution.
 At the same time, Y discharges one unit.
 A minimum of fifteen units is enough to kill a cow.
 P's cow drinks the contaminated water and dies.
 Like Robertson, Fischer concludes that "Y's unit of pollution was not a cause of the cow's death because it was neither necessary nor independently sufficient to kill the cow."
-However, as Examples 7 and 8 demonstrate, whether Y is a cause should not be narrowly decided based on the number of pollution-units it discharged.
-It could well be the case that, but for Y's action, X would not have engaged in the activity to begin with.
+As Example 8 demonstrates, whether Y is a cause, however, should not be narrowly decided based on the number of pollution-units it discharged.
+It could well be the case that but-for Y's action X would not have engaged in the activity to begin with.
+Y may have contributed one unit of pollution to the lake but by doing so it indicated its willingness to shoulder half of the burden.